scikit-learn-inria-fondation/RemoteInterpretabilityFebruary2021/README.md

 # Interpretability Workshop and Sprint
-The event will follow the agenda below (in Central Europe Timezone):
+The event will follow the agenda below (in Central Europe Timezone), note that the timeslots include presentation and discussion:

 **February 8th**:
 - 2PM - 5PM : Interpretability workshop (1st session)